Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Human Papillomavirus (HPV)

-HPV is actually a group of 100 viruses, about 40 of which are sexually transmitted.
+HPV is actually a group of more than 150 viruses, about 40 of which are sexually transmitted.
 Some HPV strains can cause genital warts, cervical cancer, and cancers of the vulva, vagina, anus, and penis.
 HPV infection is very common.
-About 20 million people in the U.S. have it.
+About 20 million people in the US have it.
 At least half of all sexually active men and women will eventually be exposed to the virus.

 Current Immunization Guidelines Recommend

-Boys ages 11 to 12 should receive the HPV4 (Gardasil) vaccine series:
+Boys ages 11 to 12 years should receive the Gardasil-9 vaccine series:

 The most common side effect of either vaccine is soreness at the injection site.

-Meningococcal disease is caused by the meningococcal bacterium, Neisseria meningitides (N. meningitides).
+Meningococcal disease is caused by the meningococcal bacterium, Neisseria meningitidis (N meningitidis).
 The major, life-threatening meningococcal diseases are meningitis (infection of the lining of the brain and spinal cord) and septicemia (blood infection).

 Meningococcus is spread when someone comes into contact with the respiratory and throat secretions of an infected person, such as through coughing or kissing.

-Although just over 1,000 people a year get meningococcal disease in the U.S., 10 to 15% of these people die.
-Of the people who survive, 11 to 19% have permanent health problems such as deafness and other nervous system problems.
+Although just over 1,000 people a year get meningococcal disease in the United States, 10% to 15% of these people die.
+Of the people who survive, 11% to 19% have permanent health problems such as deafness and other nervous system problems.

 People at highest risk of meningococcal disease include:

-The meningococcal conjugate vaccine is called MCV4 for short because it protects against 4 types (strains) of N. meningitides.
-The vaccine is made from portions of N. meningitides bacteria.
+The meningococcal conjugate vaccine is called MCV4 for short because it protects against 4 types (strains) of N meningitidis.
+The vaccine is made from portions of N meningitidis bacteria.

 MCV4 is a routine vaccine recommended for adolescents, 11 through 18 years old.
 High risk children may be vaccinated at age 10.
 One dose (shot) should be received at: